 For this cause shall a man leave his father and mother, and shall be joined unto his wife, and they two shall be one flesh.
-This is a great mystery: but I speak concerning Christ and the church. - Eph.
-5:31-32
+This is a great mystery: but I speak concerning Christ and the church. - Ephesians 5:31-32

-The authorized means for bringing baptized believers into this marriage covenant with Christ is represented in scriptures under Jewish espousal the covenant arrangement by an authorized agent of the Bridegroom (Jn.
-3:29; 2Cor.
-11:2).
-John the Baptist was this authorized agent in regard to the formation of the first Great Commission identifies church.
-The this authorized agent to be the Lord's Church (Mt.
-18:17-18; 28:19-20) through its ordained representatives (Acts 13:1-4; 14:1-23):
+The authorized means for bringing baptized believers into this covenant relationship with Christ is represented in scriptures under the Jewish espousal covenant arrangement by an authorized agent of the Bridegroom (John 3:29; 2Corinthians 11:2).
+John the Baptist was this authorized agent in regard to the formation of the first church.
+However, in regard to the Great Commission, it is this authorized "ye" that is the authorized agent to bring baptized believers into an observing covenant relationship with Christ (Matthew 18:17-18; 28:19-20) through its ordained representatives (Acts 13:1-4; 14:1-23):

-For I am jealous over you with godly jealousy: for I have espoused you to one husband, that I may present you as a chaste virgin to Christ. - 2 Cor.
-11:2
+For I am jealous over you with godly jealousy: for I have espoused you to one husband, that I may present you as a chaste virgin to Christ. - 2 Corinthians 11:2

-Therefore, churches simply do not self-originate apart from a scriptural process and authority.
-They are not products of self-evolution or self-organization, but are built, framed and erected by a third party, or an authorized "masterbuilder."
+Therefore, churches simply do not self-originate apart from an orderly scriptural authorized process.
+They are not products of self-evolution or self-organization, but are built, framed and erected by a third party, or a church sent authorized "masterbuilder."

 According to the grace of God which is given unto me, as a wise masterbuilder, I have laid the foundation, and another buildeth thereon.
-But let every man take heed how he buildeth thereupon. - 1 Cor.
-3:10
+But let every man take heed how he buildeth thereupon. -1 Corinthians 3:10

 The "foundation" of church existence which Paul alludes to, is the laying down process of the Great Commission in the lives of people.
 Proper materials are first prepared by preaching the gospel and baptizing them.
-They are then brought together into a teaching/observing covenant keeping assembly.
-This bringing "together" by the "masterbuilder" is the erecting, framing, building and uniting baptized believers together into church order.
+They are then brought together into a teaching/observing covenant relationship with each other and with Christ.
+This bringing "together" by the "masterbuilder" is the erecting, framing, building and uniting baptized believers together as one body in regular church order.

 The Great Commission contains three elements in this foundation of Christ.
 (1) His gospel preached "go preach the gospel"; (2) His baptism - "baptizing them"; (3) His doctrine - "teaching them."
 It is impossible for any aspect of this foundation to be self-laid.
-The only "self" aspect of this constitutional process is the free choice of the recipients ("them") to submit to these three elements of church constitution.
+The only "self" aspect of this constitutional process is the free choice of the recipients ("them") to submit to the administrator of these three elements of church constitution.

 Scriptures clearly set forth church constitution as an act, which is initiated and completed through the instrumental means of a third party, which is selectively authorized by the groom to bring the bride into covenant agreement (espousal).
-This authorized third party is the "ye" of the Great Commission (Mt.
-28:19-20).
-Since marriage is the Biblical background (Eph.
-5:31-32) for church constitution, Baptists have followed the marriage service as a pattern for church constitution services.
+This authorized third party is the "ye" of the Great Commission (Matthew 28:19-20).
+Since marriage is the Biblical background (Ephesians 5:31-32) for church constitution, Baptists have historically followed the marriage service as a pattern for church constitution services.